sdvdxl/influxdb.com/content/docs/v0.9/administration/config.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The input will flush at least this often even if it hasn't reached the configured batch-size.

 ## [continuous_queries]
 This section controls how [continuous queries (CQs)](../concepts/glossary.html#continuous-query-cq) run within InfluxDB.
+CQs are automated batches of queries that execute over recent time intervals.
+InfluxDB executes one auto-generated query per `GROUP BY time()` interval.

 **log-enabled = true**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set to `false` to disable logging for CQ events.